wp-plugins/ofeatures-customer-service/readme.txt

 * Time zone support - you and your employees may work from any place in the world and use your local time
 * Set of predefined themes
 * Statistics

+= Live Chat =
+By adding Live Chat to your website you will be able to chat with your customers in real-time.
+Even if you are offline, visitors/customers can contact you through offline chat contact form.
+Customers may also send the chat conversation transcript to their e-mail.
+Once the chat is finished, they can send a rating and message with their opinion of how they liked the chat conversation.

+* How To Use

+Once you are logged into the Support Panel, on the left hand side there is a tab with Chat requests, in which you will see all chats.
+When you open the Support Panel, the chat dialogue box will appear with all active chats.
+You can talk with your visitors  in the dialogue box or assign the chat to another user.
+In the first column you can see the chat conversation by clicking the chat icon.
+In case the chat is offline, you can reply to the request and see more details.
+Among others, details include when it started and ended, customer e-mail, feedback satisfaction and comment, whether the chat is offline or not, language and assigned user.
+In the next column you will see the user assigned to the chosen chat request.
+The third column shows when the chat conversation started.
+There is an option to mark the chat conversation as ended by clicking “Mark as ended”.
+Lastly, you can check the duration of the chat conversation and easily view the history of the request by clicking the “Request History” button.

+= Support Ticket System =

+The Support Ticket System allows you to create, update and resolve reported customer issues.The ticket may be created by a customer or for a customer by one of the Support Team members.

+* How To Use

+Once you are logged into the Support Panel on the left hand side you will see  a tab with Support Ticket System requests, in which you will see all issues.
+In the first column there will be your customer e-mail.
+Right next to it is the issue that your customer has sent to you.
+There are three buttons labeled “Customer”, “Subject” and “Phone”.
+After mousing over them you will have a preview of the details.
+In the next section you can reply to the issue, see more details or change the status to “opened”, “resolved” or “not resolved”.
+You also have the possibility of creating a  Ticket for a customer by clicking “Create Ticket”.
+To do this, you fill out a form with a subject, the customer’s name, phone number and e-mail (but only e-mail address is required).
+You will also add a message visible to the customer and choose their language from a drop down menu.
+You can assign the ticket to yourself, but there is also an option to leave the checkbox empty.
+In this case, the system will assign the ticket to the Support Team Member with the lowest load.

+= Feedback Button =

+The feedback feature allows website visitors/viewers to leave you a rating and message/comment.
+This feature includes a 5 star rating in which you can modify the labels.
+Customers have a contribution on what they like in your website/services as well as what is negative or what they don’t enjoy.
+This way you can modify your website to be the best it can be due to customer input.
+Opinions are always valued.

+* How To Use

+Once you are logged into the support panel you will see all your alerts- also ones related to Feedback.
+On the left hand side there will be a tab with Feedback requests, in which you will see all messages and ratings.
+Your 1-5 star score will be shown in the 1st column.
+In the next section you can see more details and change the status of the Feedback to “reviewed” or “not reviewed”.
+In details you can find Score, Feedback comment, Customer language, Date, Request id, Feedback ID and Visitor IP.
+A request is automatically assigned to a user, but the assignment can be changed by clicking on the pencil icon.
+The time and date of when the request was sent will be shown in the time of your time zone.
+You can easily view the history of the request by clicking the “Request History” button.

+= Call Me Back =

+When website visitors prefer to speak than write, call me back is an excellent solution.
+All they need to do is enter their phone number and optionally a name and time in which they would like to be contacted.
+Your client/website visitor can use this feature to request a phone call from you.
+You know exactly when to get in touch with them and what they want to speak about.
+They have an option to leave a message and a time in which is best to contact them.
+This helps improve communication.
+Requests are automatically assigned to users based on their availability and whether they are assigned to the call me back or not.

+* How To Use

+With this plugin you can login to the Support Panel directly from the WordPress admin panel.
+After installing this plugin, a Support Panel button will be added to the left side menu.
+When you click on it you can log into your oFeatures account and manage requests.
+Once you are logged into the Support Panel you will see all your alerts.
+On the left hand side there will be a tab with Call Me Back requests.
+By clicking on it you will be taken to the requests.
+There you will see all actions concerning call me back.
+There is a column with the customers phone number and name.
+You can add internal notes and view more details about the request.
+There’s a possibility to change the status as well from “new”, “called” and “not called”.
+A request is automatically assigned to a user, but this can be easily changed by clicking the pencil icon.
+The time and date of when the request was sent is shown in the “Date” column.
+You have an option of viewing the whole request history from when it was sent up to now.
+You can change a request status of a single request or many chosen ones with the help of checkboxes.
+You can mark all requests as called, new or not called by checking them.
+To search for a request, there is a filter drop down menu.
+You can filter by new, called, not called, date and id.

+= Guestbook =

+The visitor will be able to leave a comment or entry on the given website.
+Viewers will be able to see what others wrote about your website products or services.

+* How To Use

+Once you are logged into the support panel you will see all your alerts.
+On the left hand side there will be a tab with Guestbook requests, in which you will see comments.
+There is a column with a nickname and another one with the comment content.
+By clicking the details button you will see specifics of the comment.
+You will have the option of changing the status from approved or not approved.
+If it is not approved, the comment will not appear on your website.
+A request is automatically assigned to a user based on language skills and current request load, but this can be easily changed by clicking on the pencil icon.
+The time and date of when the request was sent will be shown in the time of your time zone.
+You can easily view the history of the request by clicking the “Request History” button.

+= Contact Form =

+Contact Form is a valuable way for customers to get in touch with you.
+After the customer sends you a contact request, they will also be sent a link that enables further conversing about an issue or topic.
+Contact form includes: subject, e-mail, name, phone number and message, some of them, for example phone number, can be modified or removed.

+* How To Use

+Once you are logged into the Support Panel you will see all your alerts.
+Here you can click on the “Go to” button to go the request.
+On the left hand side there will also be a tab with Contact Form requests, in which you will see all inquiries and requests.
+In the first column will be your customer’s e-mail.
+Right next to it is the message that your customer has sent to you.
+There are two buttons labeled “subject and customer”.
+After mousing over them you will have a preview of the details.
+In the next section you can reply to the request, see more details or change the status to “new”, “answered” or “not answered”.

 == Installation ==
 1. Install the plugin via Wordpress.org repository or by downloading the plugin files and uploading them to the server.